page-header

 This regal opera house, completed in 1801, faces the Naschmarkt and is located at Linke Wienzeile 6, 1060 Wien.
 Come to Theater an der Wien if you want to see a cutting edge and non-traditional-staging of your favorite opera.

-Heurigen (also spelled Heuriger) is a wine tavern in Eastern Austria.
+A Heurigen is a wine tavern in Eastern Austria.
 More specifically, it’s where a local winemaker serves their new wine under a special license during the growing season.

 The name traditionally is a reference to this year’s young wine, which can be purchased by the glass or in bottles.
 In the fall, when grapes are being harvested, fresh grape juice (Traubensaft), as well as fermented grape juice (Sturm), are also served.